 In a communist country where the average family makes $300 a year, the people of Vietnam lack adequate oral health care.
 Many Vietnamese work in the fields and chew sugar cane all day.
 Others suck on candies as they become more westernized.
 Since the water is not fluoridated and the people don’t brush twice a day -many have never seen a toothbrush before -they are much more susceptible to cavities.
 The Vietnamese dentists also have a different philosophy about providing care, Gioffre says.
 With 5,000 patients per dentist and limited resources, anesthesia is not commonly used.
 “They drill without pain relief,” he says.
 Dentists also use silver filling because it is less expensive, but it is made mostly of mercury.
 Disposable plastic gloves are washed and hung to dry, not thrown away.
 And needles are also reused.

 The first time Gioffre went to Vietnam, he tried to treat as many patients as possible in the two weeks he was there, “I realized I took a nibble out of a huge mountain,” Gioffre, 30, says.
-After seeing patients, he realized he couldn’t save the older adults’ teeth, which had a lifetime of decay, but he could prevent the children from suffering future dental problems by giving them a toothbrush and toothpaste and teaching them how to brush.
+After seeing patients, he realized he couldn’t save the older adults’ teeth, which had a lifetime of decay.
+Still, he could prevent the children from suffering future dental problems by giving them a toothbrush and toothpaste and teaching them how to brush.
 “The more lasting effect is to teach the importance of brushing twice a day,” Gioffre says.
-“And to teach dentists why it’ s important to save a baby’s teeth instead of pulling.”
+“And to teach dentists why it’s important to save a baby’s teeth instead of pulling.”
 What began as a mission to treat patients soon became a massive education campaign.

 Dr. Gioffre provides family and pediatric dentistry in his Wilmington, DE practice.
 He says,